MolecularAI/MMP_project/README.md

+**Please note: this repository is no longer being maintained.**

+# Additivity and Nonadditivity for ML in Drug Design

+This repository contains code for paper:

-# Code for paper Implications of Additivity and Non-additivity for Machine Learning and Deep Learning Models in Drug Design
+Karolina Kwapien, Eva Nittinger, Jiazhen He, Christian Margreitter, Alexey Voronov, and Christian Tyrchan.
+Implications of Additivity and Nonadditivity for Machine Learning and Deep Learning Models in Drug Design.
+ACS Omega 2022 7 (30), 26573-26581.
+DOI: [10.1021/acsomega.2c02738](https://doi.org/10.1021/acsomega.2c02738)

 This repository contains code to run hyper-parameter optimization for RF, SVR, XGBoost, and PLS algorithms.
 The data is not included in this repository.